 Promoting responsible fisheries.
-To reduce illegal, Unreported, and Unregulated (IUU) fishing and improve long-term sustainability, the project will support surveillance of illegal fishing activities; training on the investigation, field operations, and prosecution conducting investigation on illegal fishing hotspots; enforcement operations on illegal fishing practices; support establishment of platforms of district councils and religious leaders to deter IUU; updating the MCS Standard Operational Procedures (SoPs) and Vessel Monitoring System (VMS) Operational Manuals; and enhance the security and performance of fish licensing and transport permit systems.
-Additionally, the project will enable DSFA participation in regional and international fora such as the Indian Ocean Tuna Commission, Indian Ocean Commission, Indian Ocean Rim Association, and the International Maritime Organization, and support DFSA to conduct high-level seminars for decision-makers on ABNJ fisheries.
+To reduce IUU fishing and improve long-term sustainability, the project will support surveillance of illegal fishing activities; training on the investigation, field operations, and prosecution, conducting investigation on illegal fishing hotspots; enforcement operations on illegal fishing practices; support establishment of platforms of district councils and religious leaders to deter IUU; updating the Monitoring, Control and Surveillance (MCS) Standard Operational Procedures (SoPs) and Vessel Monitoring System (VMS) Operational Manuals; and enhance the security and performance of fish licensing and transport permit systems.
+Additionally, the project will enable DSFA's participation in regional and international fora such as the Indian Ocean Tuna Commission, Indian Ocean Commission, Indian Ocean Rim Association, and the International Maritime Organization, and also support DFSA to conduct high-level seminars for decision-makers on ABNJ fisheries

-Expected results include: (i) improved deep-sea fishing regulations that address sustainability, (iii) increased engagement of national entrepreneurs, private sector, and fishers in deep-sea fisheries - i.e., gear, vessels, port facilities exploring and supporting means, (iii) improved community and private sector access to credit for the private sector for deep sea fisheries investment, (iv) reduced IUU fishing as a result of improved monitoring and coordination at the national and regional level.
-The sub-component will also strengthen the institutional capacity of the DSFA, through capacity building, operational equipment, and construction improvement.
+Expected results include: (i) improved deep sea fishing regulations that address sustainability, (iii) increased engagement of national entrepreneurs, private sector and fishers in deep-sea fisheries - i.e., gear, vessels, port facilities exploring and supporting means, (iii) improved community and private sector access to credit for the private sector for deep sea fisheries investment, (iv) reduced IUU fishing as a result of improved monitoring and coordination at the national and regional level.
+The sub-component will also strengthen the institutional capacity of the Deep Sea Fishing Authority (DSFA), through capacity building, operational equipment and construction improvement.